lailashahreen17/Disaster_Response_Pipeline_Udacity/README.md

 Flask, html, css and javascript knowledge have been utilized to create the web app.
 Plotly has been in a great use of building data visualizations in the web app.

+### data
+This folder contains sample messages and categories datasets in csv format.
+### app:
+This folder contains all of the files necessary to run and render the web app.

 ## Software needed
 The code contained in this repository was written in HTML and Python 3, and requires the following Python packages: json, plotly, pandas, nltk, flask, sklearn, sqlalchemy, sys, numpy, re, pickle, warnings.